University of North Texas: Academics

 UNT offers 114 bachelor's, 97 master's, and 39 doctoral degree programs as of 2024.
 These are organized into 14 colleges and schools.
 UNT has been accredited by the Southern Association of Colleges and Schools since 1925.
 As of 2020, the university was home to 37 research centers and institutes.
 Twelve discipline-based academic units comprise the university's academic structure — including eleven colleges and the Mayborn School of Journalism — along with the Honors College, the Toulouse Graduate School, and the Texas Academy of Mathematics and Science, a selective residential program for high school juniors and seniors, in which students complete their final two years of high school while earning two years of transferable college credit.

 In 1976, the Carnegie Foundation designated North Texas as a "Class 1 Doctorate-Granting Institution."
 Four decades later, in February 2016, it was reclassified as a Doctoral University with "Highest Research Activity," also known as the R1 category.
 In 1992, UNT was elected to full membership in the Association of Public and Land-grant Universities.
 (Note: Although the Association includes land-grant institutions, UNT is not one.)
 In 2011, it was designated an Emerging Research Institution by the Texas Higher Education Coordinating Board.

 In 2020, the university received dual federal designations from the U.S. Department of Education as a Minority-Serving Institution (MSI) and a Hispanic-Serving Institution (HSI), making it eligible for federal grants under Titles III and V of the Higher Education Act.
 In 2023, the state of Texas established the Texas University Fund (TUF) to expand and support research initiatives at four Texas universities, including the University of North Texas, to elevate their national profiles.
 The Texas University Fund began with an initial funding of $3.9 billion and receives an annual allocation of $100 million as a permanent endowment.

+Undergraduate admissions

+In 2025, University of North Texas accepted 72.5% of undergraduate applicants with those enrolled having an average 3.46 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered as part of an application if submitted.
+Those enrolled who submitted test scores had an average 1110 SAT score (43% submitting scores) or an average 23 ACT score (10% submitting scores).